 In order to educate students in on-campus housing, Resident Assistants (RA) are required to talk about fire safety and fire safety equipment at their first floor meetings.
-In University residence halls, each staff member is given access to a handbook that provides in-depth information on fire safety and evacuation procedures.
-The handbook provides information that each Housing staff member must know, including what members are responsible for, how to handle people with limited mobility, agendas for floor meetings regarding fire safety, fire drills, assembly areas that are to be used after an evacuation and performing fire watches.
-The handbook also includes all of the forms that may be used in regards to various fire situations.
+In University residence halls, staff members receive in-depth training on fire safety and evacuation procedures.
+Topics include what members are responsible for, how to handle people with limited mobility, agendas for floor meetings regarding fire safety, fire drills, assembly areas that are to be used after an evacuation and performing fire watches.
 Signs and evacuation procedures are posted on all floors in residence halls.
 Each residence hall complex has specific procedures particular to its complex/hall situation.